ai-cfia/finesse-frontend/TESTING.md

 ## Testing Filenames List Interaction

+### Test 1: Click on Filename Sets and Search with Simulated Data

-### Test 1: Clicking on Filename Sets Search Bar String and Performs Search with Simulated Data
+**Description:** Clicking on Filename Sets Search Bar String and Performs Search with Simulated Data

 **Objective:** Verify that clicking on a filename sets the string in the search bar, alerts the user of the action's success, and performs the search when using